FWasik/Library_v2/README.md

 * [Screenshots](#screenshots)

 ## General info
 My first "big app".
-Virtual Library, web application which provides system to handle library orders (create, delete, read).
-App also provides system of authorization and authentication users (also with CRUD), both given by JWT (djangorestframewokr-simplejwt package).
-Apps uses PostgreSQL.
+Virtual Library, a web application for handling library orders (create, delete, read).
+The application also provides a user authorization and authentication system (also with CRUD).
+Both provided by JWT.
+The application uses PostgreSQL.
 Images are stored on Cloudinary.

 You can use app here:
 https://virtual-library-webapp.herokuapp.com/